gearsix/dotfm/README.md

 - [x] <s>List dotfile locations (W)</s>
 - [ ] Create a dotfile (W)
 - [ ] Update dotfile source location (W)
+- [ ] Move a dotfile and create a link to it's new location in the original location (S)

 ---